OL-YAD/TellCo-Telecom-Data-Analysis/README.md

 ├── .github/
 │   └── workflows/
 │       └── unittests.yml   # GitHub Actions
-├── .gitignore              # directories to be ignored by git ├── requirements.txt        # contains dependencies for the project ├── README.md               # Documentation for the projects
+├── .gitignore              # files and folders to be ignored by git ├── requirements.txt        # contains dependencies for the project ├── README.md               # Documentation for the projects
 ├── src/